-The word Illam ((written as இllam) is Tamizh for home, and it ties wonderfully with the French école for school.
+The word Illam (written as இllam) means home in Tamizh and it ties wonderfully with the French école for school.
 The home is a pivotal part of this programme and has allowed Snehadhara Foundation to achieve goals with the parent as an important, crucial cog along with the facilitators in the wheel centered around the child.
 Incidentally, the Arabic word ilm means knowledge.

-While this process was on, Snehadhara has been keenly aware that remote teaching and tutoring for children with disabilities is essential to have the child in a comfortable setting, have the parents involved, typically beyond work hours; and make the programme available to a larger community.
-This perspective has manifested in the curriculum and content being built in a form and manner to suit the digital media commonly available.
+While this process was on, Snehadhara has been keenly aware that remote teaching and tutoring for children with special needs is essential to have the child in a comfortable setting, have the parents involved, typically beyond work hours; and make the programme available to a larger community.
+This perspective has culminated in the curriculum and content being built in a form and manner to suit the digital media commonly available.

 Children—you’ll be surprised—are often quicker and more enthusiastic about shifting gears than adults tend to be.
 They make lifestyle leaps and cope with change in their own ways and turn out to be more resilient than they’re given credit for.
 Children and adults with special needs too, will surprise you with how they’ve adapted and processed the tech-tonic shifts that the COVID-19 lockdown situation has brought with it.

-The digital strides we’ve made this past quarter has given us at the Snehadhara Foundation the perfect inspiration to finally see plans for our online school being materialised with école இllam.
+The digital strides we’ve made these past six months has given us at the Snehadhara Foundation the perfect inspiration to launch école இllam.

 Highlights of école இllam